After the excitement and baby names comes a new financial reality for new parents. Use this financial checklist for new parents to get started.

 - Disposable diapers

-Health Insurance: You usually have 30 days to add your new child to your health insurance policy after they’re born and up to 60 days for many employer-plans.
-If you didn’t sign up for your company’s FSA program, make sure you do that as well.
-Find out how much insurance you really need for your family.
+You usually have 30 days to add your new child to your health insurance policy after birth and up to 60 days for many employer plans.
+If you didn’t sign up for your company’s FSA program, make sure you do that.
+Find out how much insurance you need for your family.

-Check your disability insurance: You are more likely to need disability insurance than life insurance so make sure you have enough.
-The standard rule-of-thumb is to cover about half of your current salary.
-You could be injured for a year or more so your emergency fund might not cut it if you get hurt.
+You are more likely to need disability insurance than life insurance, so make sure you have enough.
+The standard rule of thumb is to cover about half of your current salary.
+You could be injured for a year, or more, so your emergency fund might not cut it if you get hurt.

-Saving for education: The price tag for a college education keeps rising faster than inflation and just about any other price gauge.
+The price tag for a college education keeps rising faster than inflation and just about any other price gauge.
 I paid for all my secondary education through loans and always said that my future kids could do the same instead of coming to the Bank of Mom and Dad.
-My opinion has changed a little with our son and I want to be able to help him at least with some of his future education costs.
+My opinion has changed a little with our son, and I want to be able to help him at least with some of his future education costs.

-Make sure you check to see if you are in one of the 33 states or the District of Columbia that allows for a tax deduction of 529 plan contributions.
+Check to see if you are in one of the 33 states or the District of Columbia that allows for a tax deduction of 529 plan contributions.
 These are separate investment accounts set up for future educational costs.
-Contributions may be deductible from your income taxes and grow tax free within the account.
+Contributions may be deductible from your income taxes and grow tax-free within the account.
 Anyone named as a beneficiary, including yourself or your spouse, can use the funds for education costs.

-We’ll cover more tips and tricks for new parents and financial planning around a new baby in coming posts.
+We’ll cover more tips and tricks for new parents and financial planning around a new baby in the coming posts.
 I’d love to hear your stories of how you saved money or planned expenses for your family, email me or leave a comment below.
-Don't forget to check out 30 Expert Ideas on Teaching Kids Money Saving Tips
+Don’t forget to check out 30 Expert Ideas on Teaching Kids Money-Saving Tips